Debates about stablecoins at the World Economic Forum

 Dan Katz from the International Monetary Fund also cited inclusion and better financial market access as undeniable advantages of stablecoins and tokenization.
 In many African countries, US dollar-based stablecoins are extremely popular, reported Vera Songwe, founder of the Africa-focused Liquidity and Sustainability Facility.

-Customers from countries with high inflation are fleeing into US-based stablecoins and thus have easy access to the international financial system.
+Customers from countries with high inflation fled into US-based stablecoins and thus had easy access to the international financial system.
 Entrepreneurs have to go through the dollar anyway for international business transactions, said Songwe.
-Above all, this could also drastically reduce the currently high transaction costs of traditional remittance services.
-With currently around 7 billion, these exceeded, according to Songwe, all development aid flowing to the continent.
+Above all, however, the currently high transaction costs of classic remittance services can be drastically reduced.
+With currently around 7 billion, these exceeded the entire development aid flowing to the continent, according to Songwe.

 Videos by heise

-Initial approaches to creating African stablecoins exist, as do attempts by individual African countries to have stablecoins completely banned.
-Because with the "dollarization" of their economies, governments in the respective countries lose powerful instruments with which they can control and shape the economic development of their own country, warned many of the classical banking experts in Davos.
-Songwe expressly regretted that Europe's financial sector offers no alternatives to dollar-based coins.
+There are initial approaches to creating African stablecoins, as well as attempts by individual African countries to have stablecoins completely banned.
+Because with the "dollarization" of their economy, governments in the respective countries lose powerful instruments with which they can control and shape the economic development of their own country, warned many of the classic banking professionals in Davos.
+Songwe expressly regretted that Europe's financial industry offers no alternatives to dollar-based coins.
 Europe is too slow, she said.

 Is Europe missing the boat?

 A good example of the leisurely pace of Europeans is the digital euro.
 The project has been officially running for this since 2021.
 It was originally launched to counter Facebook's Diem project (formerly Libra).
-However, Diem was discontinued in 2022, and a wholesale version for transactions between banks will be the only form of digital euro in 2026, explained Villeroy de Galhau.
+However, Diem was discontinued in 2022, and from 2026, there will only be a wholesale version of the digital euro for transactions between banks, explained Villeroy de Galhau.

 (nie)